JamesIves/old-god-whispers-wow-addon/README.md

 # Old God Whispers World of Warcraft Addon 🦑
 Have you ever wanted to hear our lord and saviors maddening whispers on demand?
 Well now you can.
-This World of Warcraft addon will display a button on your UI which will allow you to hear whispers from the old gods.
+This [World of Warcraft](https://worldofwarcraft.com/) addon will display a button on your UI which will allow you to hear whispers from the old gods.
 You can even enable random mode so you can get the authentic old god experience.
+This addon does not work with [World of Warcraft Classic](https://worldofwarcraft.com/en-us/wowclassic).

 ## Getting Started ✈️